5 Tricks To Get An Uncooperative Toddler Into Their Car Seat

 It’s not just the car seat.
 Your toddler is probably getting defiant about many things.
 That’s because they’ve started understanding that they have something called “wants.”
 And very often, their wants are not aligned with yours.

 So the game is to find out if they can make you come around to their way of doing things.
 Of course, having a limited ability for rhetoric and argument, their methods are largely loud and physical.
 The car seat is just one battleground.
-Here are some ways you can fight.
+Here are five ways you can fight.

 Give Them “Options”